Rohini Chowdhury

 As a literary translator, she works mainly in Hindi (pre-modern and modern) and English.
 She has translated the 17th century Braj Bhasha text, Ardhakathanak, considered the first autobiography in an Indian language, into modern Hindi and English.
 Her most recent translation is that of Tulsidas's Ramcharitmanas, which was published by Penguin India in December, 2019.
-A short extract from the first volume had earlier been published with the permission of the publisher in the translation journal, Modern Poetry in Translation, Songs of the Shattered Throat, 2017, Number 1.
+A short extract from the first volume had earlier been published with the permission of the publisher in the journal Modern Poetry in Translation, Songs of the Shattered Throat, 2017, Number 1.